ByTermi/bookStore/README.md

 - Add new books to the database.
 - Edit existing books in the database.
 - Delete books from the database.
-- Add books to a personalized list called "MyBooks".
+- Add books to a list called "MyBooks".